 Another budget option that I’ve tested and was hugely impressed by is the Sirui T-1205X.

 - Load Capacity: 22 lb Maximum Height: 55.1"

 The Sirui T-1205X falls in a similar price range to the Vanguard Veo2 above, weighing slightly more at 2.8lbs (with ballhead) and folding to a marginally longer 13.4 inches.

 It also doesn’t extend as high as the Veo 2, but it’s main advantage is the fact that it can match the Gitzo with a 22lb load capacity.
 If you’re intent on taking heavy camera gear traveling, this could be the tripod for you.

 Bonus Travel Tripod – JOBY Gorillapod

-- Flexible: Grip it.
-Wrap it.
-Stand it.
-Wrappable legs allow you to secure professional camera equipment to virtually any surface
+- Flexible: Grip it, wrap it or stand it, wrappable legs allow you to secure professional camera equipment to virtually any surface

 Don’t feel you have to limit yourself to just one tripod.
 Why not take two and make sure you have all your bases covered?

 You can afford to with this next piece of essential travel photography gear.